 Two home-related options are the Help to Buy ISA and the Lifetime ISA

 .
-Be aware that as of 30 November 2019, new applications for the Help to Buy ISA are no longer being accepted
+Be aware that since November 2019, new applications for the Help to Buy ISA are no longer being accepted

 .
-So if you already have one open it will continue to function as normal, but if you're looking to open an ISA it will need to be a Lifetime ISA.
+So if you already had one open it will have continued to function as normal, but if you're looking to open an ISA now, it will need to be a Lifetime ISA.
+It might also bee a good idea to move your funds from your Help to Buy ISA into a new Lifetime ISA.

 Making a budget